The best wireless gaming mouse 2024

 High price point for niche use-case

-That's a neat feature, but it was the ease with which we could swap these panels that shined through in our testing.
+Features: You're getting three detachable panels specifically designed for everything from shooters to MMOs.
+That's a neat feature, but it's the ease with which I can swap these panels that shined through in my testing.
 Each button layout snaps in with magnets and the Razer Naga V2 Pro itself instantly recognizes which one has been added.
-The whole process felt incredibly speedy overall, which meant we were hopping between full genre loadouts in just a few seconds.
+The whole process feels incredibly speedy overall, which meant I was hopping between full genre loadouts in just a few seconds.

 Read more: Razer Naga V2 Pro